The Horror of Party Beach: Critical response

 The Horror of Party Beach has received substantial critical attention, and has been recognized by film critics as one of the worst films of all time.

-Upon the film's release, a reviewer for The New York Times wrote, "The most to be said for [Tenney] is that he has not stinted on the gore," and a review in Newsweek, which was negatively critical of the musical numbers performed by the Del-Aires, considered it the worst film in the previous twelve months, with the possible exception being Blood Feast.
+Upon the film's release, a reviewer for The New York Times wrote, "The most to be said for [Tenney] is that he has not stinted on the gore," and a review in Newsweek, which was critical of the musical numbers performed by the Del-Aires, considered it the worst film in the previous twelve months, with the possible exception being Blood Feast.
 Additional negative commentary on the film has come from Thomas Lisanti in his book Hollywood Surf and Beach Movies: The First Wave, 1959–1969 ("by far the worst of the sixties beach films") and the author Stephen King ("an abysmal little wet fart of a film.")
 Author and film critic Leonard Maltin awarded the film a "BOMB" rating, calling it "one of the earliest anti-nuclear warning films", but also stated that it failed to get its message across.
 Film critic Michael Medved included the movie in his books The Fifty Worst Films of All Time and Son of Golden Turkey Awards.
 The latter book recognized the movie as "The Worst Beach Movie Ever Made".
 Despite giving it a negative reception, Medved cited the film as the catalyst of his fascination for bad movies and described The Horror of Party Beach as a "good bad movie."

 Joe Meyers in the Hearst newspaper blog for the Stamford Advocate wrote upon the death of Del Tenney: "Connecticut had its own Ed Wood, an actor, director and entrepreneur named Del Tenney who made a series of truly awful pictures in the Stamford area during the 1960s, the most notorious of which is Horror of Party Beach, a 1964 drive-in quickie about an atomic mutation that terrorizes Stamford."

+Filmink wrote "The film is violent and silly, with a decent number in ‘The Zombie Stomp’, and absolutely worth watching if you like your bad horror flicks, but not if you like beach party films."